 All women and people with a cervix aged 25 to 74 who've ever been sexually active should have a Cervical Screening Test every five years, even if they have been vaccinated against HPV.
 This gives you the best protection against developing cervical cancer.

-Anyone with symptoms such as unusual bleeding, discharge or pain should see their health care professional immediately, regardless of when they were last screened.
+Anyone with symptoms such as unusual vaginal bleeding, discharge or pain should see their health care professional immediately, regardless of when they were last screened.

 Our research

-In the past decade, people like you have helped us fund over $1.2 million into research at Victorian-based laboratories looking at new approaches to prevention, detection and treatment of gynaecological cancers.
+In the past decade, people like you have helped us fund over $1.6 million into research at Victorian-based laboratories looking at new approaches to prevention, detection and treatment of gynaecological cancers.

 We’ve also spent more than $12.3 million on breast cancer research in the past decade, leading to improved early detection methods and treatment options.